-This Policy will be published on the Company's website, on Employment Hero and provided to all suppliers and Contractors upon request.
+This Policy will be published on Diatreme's website, on Employment Hero and provided to all suppliers and contractors upon request.

-Employees and Contractors must read, understand and comply with this Policy.
+Employees and contractors must read, understand and comply with this Policy.

-A copy of this Policy will be made available to new Employees and Contractors as part of their onboarding process.
+A copy of this Policy will be made available to new employees and contractors as part of their onboarding process.

-We will also ensure that all individuals with roles and responsibilities under the Policy, including but not limited to the Whistleblower Protection Officer, Whistleblower Investigation Officer and Board, receive induction and ongoing training in relation to receiving and handling Disclosures, including training relating to confidentiality and the prohibitions against detrimental conduct.
+We will also ensure that all individuals with roles and responsibilities under the Policy, including but not limited to the Whistleblower Protection Officer, Whistleblower Investigation Officer and Board, receive induction and ongoing training in relation to receiving and handling disclosures, including training relating to confidentiality and the prohibitions against detrimental conduct.
 We will be conducting training sessions to ensure process and policies and rights and obligations are understood by employees, with any updates provided to employees at such training sessions.